Dance the night away at these spicy salsa dancing hotspots.

 La Covacha in Doral

-In Doral, La Covacha is a local spot with great Latin music ranging from salsa and merengue to house and even disco.
+In Doral, La Covacha is a local spot with great Latin music ranging from Spanish music to house and even disco.
 The welcoming backyard, tiki-style bar draws a crowd ready to move on the dance floor.
-And with a little luck, you’ll be a part of it!
+Join in for a night of exciting Latin beats.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.